Not ready to give up city walkability? In these towns, you won’t have to!

 In the city, you are probably used to walking everywhere.
-If it’s important to you and your family to maintain that walkability post-move we’ve got good news: these 12 Philadelphia suburbs have very walkable downtowns packed with shops, restaurants, cafes, and more.
+If it’s important to you and your family to maintain that walkability post-move we’ve got good news: these 12 Philadelphia suburbs have very walkable downtowns packed with local shops, trendy restaurants, quaint cafes, and more.

 #1.
 Media (Delaware County)